onyx-lang/onyx-book/src/philosophy/memory.md

 You allocate into the temporary allocator when you have something that should be valid for this loop, but should not live past the end of the loop.

-The HTTP Server package for Onyx uses this strategy, but even more aggressive.
+The HTTP Server package for Onyx uses this strategy, but is even more aggressive.
 It replaces the main allocator (aka `context.allocator`, which is used by default throughout the standard library), with a GC allocator.
 This allocator tracks every allocation made in it, and can free everything in a single call.
 Every